someengineering/resoto.com/src/pages/about.md

 But the basic properties will stay the same—there's going to be some resource connected to some network, and the resources will have properties and attributes.
 As long as these primitives hold true, we can collect them and be useful.
 We may start with a limited set of primitives for each new infrastructure and its resources, but over time our coverage and depth will always go up.

 - We will replace point solutions to understand and map out any of these new types of infrastructures.
-There will always be a tension between a monolithic management layer that ships with a product, vs. a platform like ours.
+There will always be tension between a monolithic management layer that ships with a product versus a platform like ours.

-- Our plug-in, no-code and query language approach lowers the barrier to work with any type of infrastructure.
+- Our plug-in, no-code, and search syntax approach lowers the barrier to work with any type of infrastructure.
 We think customers will value that simplicity and adoption speed.

-- Because we cover all these platforms, with a large reach, we're becoming a de-facto standard that other companies adopt when they ship their products and infrastructure elements.
+- Because we cover all these platforms with a large reach, we're becoming the de-facto standard that other companies adopt when they ship their products and infrastructure elements.
 We attract more developers and creators that want to build custom apps.

-- We've launched a Marketplace where our community of developers and ISVs can develop, distribute and monetize their services and infrastructure workflow apps.
+- We've launched a marketplace where our community of developers and ISVs can develop, distribute and monetize their services and infrastructure workflow applications.